SolidLabResearch/miravi-a-linked-data-viewer/README.md

 - In the config file:
   - Add a `variables` object in the query's entry in the configuration file.
   - In the `variables` object, for each template variable, add a property with name equal to the template variable's identifier.
-  - Set each such property's value to an array of possible values for the corresponding template variable.
+  - Set each such property's value to an array strings, where each string is a possible value for the corresponding template variable.

 Note that template variables' values are not restricted to strings: URIs for example are also possible.
 As a consequence, for strings the surround double quotes `"` must be added to the values in the list.
 For URIs you must add surrounding angle brackets `<>`.
+Other literals (integers for example) don't have to be surrounded with extra delimiters.
 This is shown in the configuration structure above.

 #### Templated queries with values for the template variables to be derived from the data